Awarding Body:EdexcelCourse Duration:2 Years

 Throughout the course, course tutorial sessions will form a compulsory part of the timetable.
 Students will meet with their course tutor weekly, discussing their current progress, gaining feedback on their assignments and receiving support and guidance in their career aspirations.
 Student progress is also tracked through course tutorial, so students are aware of what grades they have achieved, and what they need to attain to achieve their desired grade.
 This all forms a vital part of the student success on the course.

 You will have the opportunity to undertake additional courses of: CSLA, HSLA, Extended Project, First Aid and Child Protection in Sport.
 There will also be an opportunity to complete sport specific leaders awards with related National Governing Bodies.
 These will provide excellent additional qualifications for prospective employment and unit criteria will be integrated within them.
-The course may also involve field trips, with previous destinations being Club La Santa in Lanzarote, where certain units will be studied.
-At the end of year one, you will complete a one week, sport industry-related work experience placement, aimed at your personal career development.
+The course may also involve field trips, where certain units will be studied.
+At the end of year one, you have the option to complete a one week, sport industry-related work experience placement, aimed at your personal career development.

 A course contribution of £85 gives the student the two core text books, a course polo shirt, a stationery starter pack and payment towards all trips across the course.
 Work placements may require students to hold a valid police check.
 You will need to pay approximately £44 for this, however we will confirm the cost closer to the start of your course.